Parliamentary.ai

 Overview

-This bill mandates that highway and local planning authorities in England consider the promotion of tourism when making decisions about road signage and planning permissions for tourist-related signs.
-The aim is to improve tourism by ensuring better and more appropriate signage.
+The Road Signs (Tourist Destinations and Facilities) Bill aims to improve tourism in England by requiring highway and local planning authorities to consider the promotion of tourism when making decisions about road signage and planning permissions for tourist-related signs.

 Description

-• Duty of Highway Authorities: Highway authorities (defined by the Road Traffic Act 1988) must consider the promotion of tourism when deciding on road sign content and placement.
+• Duty of Highway Authorities: Highway authorities (defined by the Road Traffic Act 1988) must consider tourism promotion when deciding on road sign content and placement.

-• Duty of Local Planning Authorities: Local planning authorities (defined by the Town and Country Planning Act 1990) must consider tourism's contribution to the local economy when reviewing applications for signs related to local tourist destinations and facilities.
+• Duty of Local Planning Authorities: Local planning authorities (defined by the Town and Country Planning Act 1990) must consider tourism's contribution to the local economy when reviewing sign applications for tourist destinations and facilities.

 Government Spending